Dog Wants to Go Home During Walks? Here's What It Could Mean...

 #5 - Don't Like Walks

-Some dogs just don’t like walking and that is also an acceptable reason why your dog wants to go home during walks.
-Walks aren’t the only way to exercise and tire out your dog, thankfully, in fact I’ve found walking to be one of the least effective methods of exercise and sometimes even causes more trouble than good.
-I’ve found that understanding your dog’s needs and finding ways to fulfill and properly stimulate them is the best way to work a dog mentally and physically.
+Some dogs just don't like walking and that is also an acceptable reason why your dog wants to go home during walks.
+Walks aren't the only way to exercise and tire out your dog, thankfully, in fact I've found walking to be one of the least effective methods of exercise and sometimes even causes more trouble than good (purely because a lot of walks are filled with too much stress and chaos).

 It may seem like your dog is lazy but I can guarantee you could find another effective activity that you can go through.